alexander-scott/Enhanced-Trigger-Box/README.md

 It has been designed in a way that allows you to easily extend the Enhanced Trigger Box yourself by adding more responses or conditions.
 This will be explained in more detail further down the page.

-*Current version: [v0.2.0]*
+*Current version: [v0.1.0]*

 Getting started
 ---------------

 Download the asset from the asset store and import it into your project.
 Or download the zip file from GitHub and place it in your project.
-From there you can open up the demo scene and explore that (the demo scene uses the RigidBodyFPSController from the standard assets which will also need importing).
+From there you can open up the demo or examples scene and explore that (they both use the FPSController from the standard assets which will also need importing).

-The demo scene shows various conditions and responses in action.
 To add a new Enhanced Trigger Box you can use the prefab located in the prefabs folder.
 From there you can add any conditions or responses using the drop down lists.

+### Demo Scene Overview

+This scene contains a mashup of a few conditions and responses.
+All you have to do is explore.
+The Enhanced Trigger Box is used a bit excessively here and you wouldn't normally use it this way as a lot of instantiating and destroying is happening but it gives you an idea of what you can do.

+### Examples Scene Overview

+This scene contains a showcase of most of the conditions and responses one at a time giving you an idea of what they do.
+To activate a response just walk into the box.
+To test a condition walk into the box and meet the condition, for example the Looking Away condition don't look at the cube in front of you.
+The cube will turn green when the box gets successfully triggered and it will also send a message to the console.

-How it works
+How does it all work
 ---------------
 At the top level you have the Enhanced Trigger Box script.
 It has some base options and uses a box collider to represents the boundaries of the Enhanced Trigger Box.
-Beneath that you have Enhanced Trigger Box Components that you are able to add to the Enhanced Trigger Box.
+Beneath that you have Enhanced Trigger Box Components which are MonoBehaviours that you are able to add to the Enhanced Trigger Box.
 These come in the form of either a Condition or a Response and are located in the Scripts/TriggerBoxComponents folder.

-When a Enhanced Trigger Box gets triggered (another gameobject collides with it's box collider), all the conditions get checked to see if each condition has been met.
+When a Enhanced Trigger Box gets entered (another gameobject collides with it's box collider), all the conditions get checked to see if each condition has been met.
 If all the conditions have been met, all the responses get executed.

 If you click on one of the Enhanced Trigger Boxes in the scene or drag one in from the prefabs folder you can see the what the script looks like in the inspector.